 “We’re getting different geographies and different materials, and we’re still seeing similar results,” Lakebrink says.
 “Raw materials are different everywhere in the country, but we’ve been able to repeat our results.”

-With various parts of the country suffering from a cement shortage, Lakebrink says he is also working with at least one major client to see if adding 30 oz. of Admix 7 per cubic yard of concrete can reduce the amount of Portland cement in its landscaping project.
+With various parts of the country suffering from a cement shortage, Lakebrink says he is working with at least one major client.
+Together, they are testing if adding 30 oz. of Admix 7 per cubic yard of concrete can reduce the amount of Portland cement in its landscaping project.

 He explains that the banking company is working to reduce the carbon footprint of all its new buildings.
 In this case, Wagman is working with Brightworks Sustainability on this project.